Forward Composition Propagation for Explainable Neural Reasoning: Concluding remarks

-While the proposed algorithm was intended to provide meaning to hidden neurons in feed-forward neural networks to explain their inner workings, it opens an exciting research avenue to tackle the bias issue in neural systems.
-For example, we can modify the backpropagation algorithm to minimize the composition values corresponding to protected features without altering the dataset or significantly harming accuracy.
-In that way, the class distribution will not change, but the network will be encouraged to make future decisions by focusing on unprotected features.
+While the proposed algorithm intends to provide meaning to hidden neurons in feed-forward neural networks to explain their inner workings, it paves the way for future research to tackle the bias issue in neural systems.
+For example, we can modify the backpropagation algorithm to minimize the composition values corresponding to protected features without altering the dataset or significantly affecting accuracy.
+In that way, the network will be encouraged to make predictions by focusing on unprotected features.
 Such an improved learning algorithm will be the center of our next research endeavors.